DineshMv/dvigneshwer.github.io/_posts/2016-05-07-Vigneshwer-launched.md

 It actually is a lot easier than I thought it was going to be.

-Will be blogging about various projects and how to implement in the most easiest matter.
+Will be blogging about various projects and how to implement in the most easiest manner.

 Project Keywords : Sensors, Data Analytics, IOT, Realtime problem solving, Algorithms.